keenapps/terraform/modules/generic/03-terraform-backend-local/README.md

 ## Overview

 - Shows how to initialize Terraform with a custom backend
-- Verifies backend configuration using a simple random string resource
 - Useful for testing state file locations (e.g., local, s3, azurerm, gcs)

 >💡 This example is purely for learning and testing.